vippsas/vipps-developers/README.md

 # Vipps request servers

-Requests made by Vipps are made from the following servers:
+Requests made by Vipps are made from the servers specified below.
+Vipps normally only uses one server at a time, and change servers approximately every three months.

 ## Production environment
 ```